frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Wil muttered a curse.
 Sim glanced at him but said nothing, his fingers tracing the worn stone of the window frame.
 Then he turned to one of the guards who had managed to stay sober enough to stand.
 “What do we have left?”

 The man’s shrug carried the weight of a hundred disappointed mornings.
 “Oil.
 Pitch.
 Some gear upstairs.”
 He paused, his eyes drifting to the stones beneath our feet.
-“Like you said, no tunnels.
-Nothing but what we’ve got.”
+“Like you said, no tunnels out.”

-Sim’s eyes found me where I stood against the stone.
-He saw what I was trying to hide.
-The way I favored my left side.
-The careful shallowness of my breathing.
-The weight the wall was bearing that my legs would not.
+Sim nodded slowly, taking in what little we had to work with.
+Then his attention shifted, settling on me where I leaned against the wall.

+I tried to hide it.
+Tried to keep my breathing even, to stand without the wall bearing half my weight.
+Tried not to favor my left side where the pain bloomed brightest.
+But Sim saw the truth anyway.
 “You’re hurt worse than you’re letting on.”

 “I’ll manage.”